The Benefits Of Solar Lighting And IoT

 IoT Data Collection

-IoT-enabled solar LED lights can also collect a variety of data to improve their own efficiency and for other purposes.
-The most useful information for the lights themselves concerns weather and traffic patterns.
+IoT-enabled solar LED lights can also collect a variety of data to improve their efficiency and for other purposes.
+The most helpful information for the lights themselves concerns weather and traffic patterns.
 IoT sensors in or near lighting systems can also help drivers determine if parking spaces are available in a particular area.
 Furthermore, IoT data might be used to prevent and respond to crimes more effectively.

 Local governments can also install IoT sensors on solar-powered LED light poles to gather information on air pollution.
 That would enable more accurate air quality warnings and more rapid responses to potentially dangerous conditions.
 The concept of smart cities largely depends on installing enough of these IoT data collection sensors.